micl2e2/tg-focus/README.md

 **Step 5:**

-If logined successfullly, a new chat named `TG-FOCUS` will be created, the subsequent messages will be filtered and forwarded to this chat.
+If logined successfullly, a new chat `TG-FOCUS` will be created, the subsequent messages will be filtered and forwarded to that chat.

 **Step 6:**